-g.
-Can the results of the study be generalized to the population at large?
+f.
+Comment on whether or not the results of the study can be generalized to the population.

 No, the results of the study cannot be generalized to the population at large since the sample is not representative of the population.